Zach Boren, Senior Vice President, Apprenticeships for America

 Jum credits NOVA’s well-structured online courses, dedicated faculty, and meaningful relationships, especially with professors who took the time to truly connect, with helping her succeed.
 The skills she gained in psychology and art deepened her understanding of people and strengthened her commitment to helping others reach their full potential.

-After graduating in December 2020, Jum continued her educational journey and is now pursuing a master’s degree in counseling art therapy.
-Alongside her studies, she founded Triple E Consulting, a company focused on education, immigration, and empowerment, and maintains a free online resource to support immigrant communities.
+After graduating in December 2020, Jum continued her educational journey and is now nearing the finish line of graduating from a master’s degree in counseling art therapy.
+Alongside her studies, she founded Triple E Consulting, a company focused on education, emigration, and empowerment, providing immigration integration services and coaching.

 “When donors invest in education, they’re not just funding classes,” Jum said.
 “They’re giving people hope, agency, and the chance to become who they’re meant to be.”